-Level 3 Prosecutor and a member of the Specialist Rape Panel
+Level 4 Prosecutor and a member of the Specialist Rape Panel.

-Mentor at the University of Law in Leeds and at Leeds University
+Mentor at the University of Law in Leeds, the University of Leeds and Hull University.

 Germany Military Court Centre, Sennelager.
 Accused charged with offences of causing a person to engage in sexual activity without consent.
 Acquitted following a successful submission of no case to answer.

 British Forces Germany Military Court Centre, Sennelager - Multi-handed case.
 Soldier accused of affray.

 Catterick Court Martial Centre - Soldier charged with offences of being absent without leave.

 Catterick Court Martial Centre - Soldier charged with numerous offences of making indecent photographs of a child.